 Are you overwatering your plants? - The Signs to look out for

-So the ice cube trick is a simple solution that provides a safe way to prevent overwatering, by stopping excess water from gathering around the roots.
-This helps keep root rot away and your plants healthy and happy.
+So the ice cube trick offers a straightforward method to prevent overwatering by limiting excess water around the roots.
+This effectively safeguards against root rot, keeping your plants healthy and happy.

 In principle, it does work.
 The ice melts, turning into water which then gently soaks into the growing medium and delivers moisture directly to the plant's roots at a steady pace so they get enough water.